Philippus/elastic4s/README.md

   }.await

   // Next we index a single document which is just the name of an Artist.
-  // The RefreshPolicy.IMMEDIATE means that we want this document to flush to the disk immmediately.
+  // The RefreshPolicy.Immediate means that we want this document to flush to the disk immmediately.
   // see the section on Eventual Consistency. client.execute {
-    indexInto("artists" / "modern").doc("name" -> "L.S.
-Lowry").refresh(RefreshPolicy.IMMEDIATE)
+    indexInto("artists" / "modern").fields("name" -> "L.S.
+Lowry").refresh(RefreshPolicy.Immediate)
   }.await

   // now we can search for the document we just indexed